 Since 2005, I have primarily handled legal matters involving the estates of disabled persons, minors and the deceased.
 By doing so, this has provided me with insights as to how to avoid certain issues in estate plans that might not be noticed by everyday people or less experienced attorneys.
 Such issues may lead to Court proceedings which could be an expensive drain on the assets that you would like to leave to your loved ones.
 Dramatic missteps can cause a Will Contest that results in tremendously large attorneys’ fees.
 Not only do I prepare estate plans, but I also assist people after their loved ones have passed away or become disabled.
-I spend many of my mornings at the Daley Center Courthouse to argue about Wills, Trusts, Powers of Attorney, or the estates of those who are unable to speak for themselves due to death or disability.
+Prior to the pandemic, I spent many of my mornings at the Daley Center Courthouse to argue about Wills, Trusts, Powers of Attorney, or the estates of those who are unable to speak for themselves due to death or disability.
 Presently, I am increasingly attending Court via teleconference.
 I have encountered situations where different choices in the development of an estate plan might have resulted in less litigation or no Court proceeding at all.
 I bring that knowledge to your estate plan.

 In my experience, if a lawyer promises an estate plan at a fee that is far lower than mine, that lawyer usually has little experience in this area.
 This increases the chances that there will be errors or omissions in the final product.

 Online services or blank forms may apply a one-size-fits-all option to every United States citizen.
 However, estates are governed by State law and there are deviations present in each of our 50 States.
 For example, the State of Illinois recently overhauled the law in regards to Trusts with the passage of a group of statutes called the Illinois Trust Code, which became effective on January 1, 2020.
 Further, such services usually do not provide an experienced lawyer who can make sure that your estate plan has been drafted correctly, anticipate potential problems with your wishes, and arrange witnessed signatures appropriately and in a manner that can be shown to a Court, if necessary.